JohanBinst/aws-certification/saa/15-Hybrid_environments_and_migration.md

 - "Route Propagation": if enabled, means routes are added to RTs automatically

 EXAM - AWS speed limitation of VPNs 1.25Gbps
-EXAM - Latency is inconsistent as it is through Public Internet.
+EXAM - Virtual Private Gateway limitation is also 1.25Gbps -> 2 tunnels will be limited to 1.25Gbps in total EXAM - Latency is inconsistent as it is through Public Internet.
 If need low latency, maybe Direct Connect

 ## Direct Connect (DX) Concepts